jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 @Onorato2022 @Huete2021  @Baroutaji2019   @Verstraete2013 @onorato2021fuel   @verstraete2009potential,
 the tanks contribute to load-bearing.
 However, due to the conventional tube-and-wing configuration, the loads experienced within the fuselage are significantly lower than in a #gls("swith") design.

 In addition to aerodynamic loads, conventional aircraft wings bear substantial localized forces from mounted components such as engines and landing gear. #glspl("swith") present a unique advantage in this context.
 By integrating high-pressure hydrogen tanks within the wing structure, #glspl("swith") facilitate a more distributed load-bearing system.
 This integration enables the hydrogen tanks to partly alleviate the wing structure from the concentrated loads imposed by these attached components.

 /* -------------------------------------------------------------------------- */
 That being said, the primary advantage of hydrogen-powered aircraft is the mitigation of negative environmental impacts associated with kerosene-driven aircraft.
 This advantage is consistent across all integration methods: non-structure integrated, fuselage-structure integrated, and #gls("swith").

 Both structure-integrated variations constitute niche fields within aerospace engineering, as evidenced by a review of the literature.
 However, when comparing the two approaches, it is observed that there is substantially more publicly available research on fuselage-integrated high-pressure tanks than on #glspl("swith").
-At the time of this thesis's composition, only one publicly available scientific paper addressing wing-integrated high-pressure gaseous hydrogen tanks was identified @Friedmann2023.
+At the time of this thesis's composition, only one publicly available scientific paper
+// word addressing overused
+addressing wing-integrated high-pressure gaseous hydrogen tanks was identified @Friedmann2023.
 This paper cites multiple patents related to #glspl("swith"), including @Scheffel2015 from APUS @APUS_0.
-Beyond these patents, the paper does not reference any additional scientific work concretely addressing #glspl("swith").
+Beyond these patents, the paper does not reference any additional scientific work concretely
+// word addressing overused
+addressing #glspl("swith").

 The scarcity of openly available scientific work on #glspl("swith"), coupled with the limited number of aircraft manufacturers capable of demonstrating a functional #gls("swith"), suggests that the manufacturing industry could face significant challenges in the production process.
 A primary obstacle could be the complexity of producing a single component that integrates both the wing and the tubes.